upl1nk-v01d/clx_csharp/csharp-basics/exercises/Polymorphism/README.md

 you don't need to set the hoursWorked back to 0—why not?).
   - The toString method needs to call the toString method of the parent class then add the total sales to that.

-To test your class, update Staff.java as follows:
+To test your class, update Staff.cs as follows:

   - Increase the size of the array to 8.
   - Add two commissioned employees to the staffList - make up your own names, addresses, phone numbers and social